viodotcom/kube-review/docs/introduction.md

 Finally, the id of the review env is automatically generated based on the prefix *re*, the branch and a hash of the whole name.
 This way, we avoid issues with long branch names and DNS limitations, at same time that we achieve unique and yet readable names.

-## Purge Component
+## Prune Component

-The purge component is a Kubernetes cron job responsible by purging expired environments or environment on which the attached pull request or branch was already merged or removed.
+The prune component is a Kubernetes cron job responsible by purging expired environments or environment on which the attached pull request or branch was already merged or removed.

-The purge component will run every hour.
+The prune component will run every hour.
 Once it starts, it will scan all environments belonging to a *kube-review* environment.
 This is done through scanning namespaces that have the *kube-review* annotation.

-Once it finds an environment that is deployed using *kube-review*, purge will get the metadata from the annotation and check if the PR is already merged or if the branch was deleted.
+Once it finds an environment that is deployed using *kube-review*, prune will get the metadata from the annotation and check if the PR is already merged or if the branch was deleted.

-To check for merged or removed PRs and branches, purge will contact the source code repository API.
+To check for merged or removed PRs and branches, prune will contact the source code repository API.
 Right now we only support **GitHub**.
 If the environment is ephemeral, it will be removed if the expired time has passed, 5 days by default, or if the branch or PR was deleted/merged, whatever happens first.

 If the environment is non-ephemeral, it will never be deleted.
 So, in order to destroy a non-ephemeral environment it first has to be changed to ephemeral.